 Tel: +1-416-363-1696 ext.
 108| Email: firstname.lastname@example.org

-Rachel Bryce is currently in the Juris Doctor / Masters of Global Affairs program at University of Toronto’s the Faculty of Law and the Munk School of Global Affairs and Public Policy at the University of Toronto (UofT).
-She will be joining the firm full-time in June 2021.
+Rachel Bryce graduated from the Juris Doctor / Masters of Global Affairs program at University of Toronto’s the Faculty of Law and the Munk School of Global Affairs and Public Policy at the University of Toronto (UofT) in 2021.

 Rachel co-chaired the UofT chapter of the Canadian Association of Refugee Lawyers (CARL) and the Global Migration Lab Student Research Initiative.
 Through these roles, she has volunteered with FCJ Refugee Centre, Matthew House and The 519 Refugee Hearing Programs.